CHAPTERS 27-29

 His father was going to be fine.
 If only James had called them when he’d thought about it.

 This had all been for nothing.
-He had destroyed Heather’s life, and his along with it—for nothing.
+He had destroyed Heather’s life, her family’s, and his along with it—for nothing.
 It was over.
-His whole motivation behind organorobotic transference had proven unnecessary just as the project had been wrenched out of his control.
-He had been forced to use his purest passions to hurt those that meant most to him.
+His whole motivation behind organorobotic transference had proven unnecessary just as the project had been torn out of his control.

 He was banned from access to all communication with the outside world, so he had no way to explain anything to anyone, not even to Heather’s parents.
 And James could do nothing to help her.
-Benson had him too perfectly controlled.
-He felt his grip in his chest, squeezing too tightly, strangling everything to cold, shriveled charcoal.
+Benson had claimed him, body and soul.
+He felt his grip in his chest, squeezing too tightly, strangling everything to ash.

 He couldn’t make any of this right.
 James had nothing left now but Empetrum.